 Guest.
 A person present in a unit or common area of a development at the invitation, expressed or implied, of a tenant or a member of a tenant household.

 Half-time student.
-A household member between the ages of 18 and 26, who is the dependent of another household member and who is enrolled in and attending an accredited educational or vocational institution and is carrying a course load that is considered at least half-time for day students under the standards and practices of the institution.
-Half-time student status shall remain in effect as long as the individual carries at least a half-time student course load in pursuit of a bachelor's degree, an associate's degree, or a diploma from an accredited educational institution or a certificate from an accredited vocational programHearing Officer.
+A household member between the ages of 18 and 26, who is the dependent of another household member and who is enrolled in and attending an accredited educational institution or vocational school and is carrying a course load that is considered at least half-time for day students under the standards and practices of the institution or school.
+Half-time student status shall remain in effect as long as the individual carries at least a half-time student course load in pursuit of a bachelor's degree, an associate's degree, or a diploma from an accredited educational institution or a certificate from an accredited vocational school.
+In no event shall Half-time student status last longer than twice the length of time normally required for full-time day students to complete the required course of study.
+A normal course of study for Half-time students can be up to eight years and may be extended for no longer than two years with verification from the educational institution or vocational school of ongoing enrollment and credit attainment.
+If an institution does not have a formal Half-time program, in order to qualify for Half-time student status, a household member must be enrolled in a course load that is at least half the course load that would be required for a full-time student at the educational institution or vocational school in the same field of study as the household member.

+Hearing Officer.
 An impartial person who conducts hearings on grievances (grievance hearings) in accordance with an approved grievance procedure and renders written decisions based on the material facts and applicable law.

 Hearing Panel.
 A group of impartial persons who conduct hearings on grievances (grievance hearings) in accordance with an approved grievance procedure and render written decisions based on the material facts and applicable law.